Bengerthelorf/Markdown/README.md

 # PS

-- For the branch, I've created 4 branches and each branch has its own purpose, so please check what the branch name stands for before you start to edit the files.
+- About branches, I've created 4 branches and each branch has its own purpose, so please check what the branch name stands for before you start editing files.
-    > For example, this branch is for `medicine`.
+    > For example, this branch is for `medical-related documents`.
 - If you want to be a collaborator, please contact me via my email.
-- For the guide for markdown, you can find it [here](https://www.markdownguide.org/).
+- About markdown guide, you can find it [here](https://www.markdownguide.org/).
 Check and learn it before you start.
 - If you have any questions, please contact me via my email.
 - Check the [todo list](/Todo.md) to see what you can do.
 And maybe you would like to add some new stuff to the list.

 ---

-Due to the [class website of pediatrics](icc.hep.com.cn) is not allow to download the files, I've write a python script to download the files, you can find it [here](/iccDownload.py), and I also translate that into a [c++](/iccDownload.cpp) version, you can compile it and run it on your own computer.
+Due to [pediatric course website](icc.hep.com.cn) does not allow downloading files, I've written a python script to download files, you can find it [here](/iccDownload.py), and I also translated it into a [c++ version](/iccDownload.cpp), you can compile it and run it on your own computer.